seanking/es2015-generators/README.md

 Generators have the ability to maintain state within the function.
 This allows for complex algorithms that can produce results on demand.

-In the following example, the generator function uses a _for_ loop to increment tthe state of _i_.
+In the following example, the generator function uses a _for_ loop to increment the state of _i_.

 ```javascript
 function* newIterator() {